amberMorris97/reactHooksLesson/README.md

 # reactHooksLesson

-### This repo was created to assist in teaching React hooks.
+### This repo was created to assist in learning React hooks.

 1. Counter Button:
   *simple counter buttons to increment/decrement a value.*